 Why is literacy important?

-- Making the family connection: Discuss: “What do you know about geographical terms?”
+- Making the family connection: Discuss: “What do you notice about this weather report chart? ”